mirayatech/Personal-Diary/README.md

 ### Hey there 👋

 In this diary, I share my journey as a 20 year old software engineer.
 My journal includes things such as what I've done, what I've learned, if I got something new going on, and much more.
+Note: I won't write every day.
+There might be some files with only gifs.
+It means that I don't want to share what I did, or there isn't much to tell about it.
 Feel free to leave a star on this repository.

 #### Socials ⤵️